hyo-nu/hyo-nu/README.md

   <div>
     I started learning software for the first time on January 2, 2023. </br>
     Since I started later than others, I will try to grow more and harder. </br>
     Please watch carefully in the future.
-Thank you!
+Thank you!👍
   </div>
 </div>